lmiller1990/vue-pdf-renderer-demo/ARTICLE.md

 insert { parent: undefined, child: 'This is some text' }
 ```

 Makes sense.
-Vue creates the `<Text>` element, then the inner text, then calls the `insert` nodeOps to try and insert it.
+Vue creates the `<Text>` element, then the inner text, then calls the `insert` node op to try and insert it.
 We then get an error that a `__vnode` property cannot be defined on an `el`.

 ## Defining Node Types

-The problem is our `createElement` and `createText` nodeOps are not returning any nodes - they should be creating and returning new nodes, as the names suggest.
+The problem is our `createElement` and `createText` node ops are not returning any nodes - they should be creating and returning new nodes, as the names suggest.

-Let's take this opportunity to add some better types, too.
+We should make those node ops return the correct elements.
+I'll also improve the types.

 ```ts
 class PDFNode {